abuturabofficial/ibm-devops-software-engineering/04-introduction_to_software_engineering/02-introduction_software_development.md

 	- Important in environments with many interconnected projects and multiple developers
 	- Automate tasks like
 		- Downloading dependencies
-		- Compiling source cod into binary code
+		- Compiling source code into binary code
 		- Packaging that binary code
 		- Running Tests
 		- Deployment to production systems